majidali55566/ghost-shooter-game/scoreapi-main/README.md

 running server command node start or node index.js

-npm run dev to start the project locally after that search below url on browser
+"npm run dev" to start the project locally after that search below url on browser

 app is running on http://localhost:3000/ ->